 If you do decide to pick them up don’t squeeze them very hard at all.
 They have very fragile bodies and you could end up harming them.

-Remember that the first 1 to 2 weeks that you pick them up your going to want to hold them over their cage.
+Remember that the first 1 to 2 weeks that you pick them up you’re going to want to hold them over their cage.
 The reason being is because if you drop them you don’t want be searching the house for a leopard gecko.
-The second reason is because they will be a lot less skittish when they are handled over their natural habitat.
+The second reason is because they will be a lot less skittish when they are handled near their natural habitat.

-I would let your gecko walk from your hand to hand for 5 to 10 minutes a day for a week or so.
+I would let your gecko walk from your hand to hand for 5 to 10 minutes a day, and keep this up for a week or so.

 Make sure you follow these guidelines when you have your gecko out:

-- Don’t leave them by themselves.
+- Don’t leave them out by themselves.
 Always make sure you are present.

 - Keep them away from stereo systems.
 Speak quietly to them.